 18. Advice to Superannuation Board

-The Superannuation Board may obtain the advice or opinion of any accountant, actuary, banker, legal practitioner, medical practitioner, stockbroker or other professional person and may Act on the advice or opinion of such a person irrespective of whether or not the advice or opinion has been sought by the Superannuation Board.
+The Superannuation Board may obtain the advice or opinion of any accountant, actuary, banker, legal practitioner, medical practitioner, stockbroker or other professional person and may act on the advice or opinion of such a person irrespective of whether or not the advice or opinion has been sought by the Superannuation Board.

 19. Records